BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/top.md

 **Maniacal Soulbinder:** you generally want to dispel the first debuff this mob does (it is not a cast) and afterwards Hammer of Justice to delay the next one since you will not have dispel available instantly, doing this will mitigate a lot of damage taken.

-**Shambling Arbalest's Jagged Quarr** Every now and then this mob will cast Jagged Quarrel which is a hard ticking DoT, make sure to use Hammer of Justice frequently and don't hesitate to use Blessing of Protection.
+**Shambling Arbalest's Jagged Quarrel:** Every now and then this mob will cast Jagged Quarrel which is a hard ticking DoT, make sure to use Hammer of Justice frequently and don't hesitate to use Blessing of Protection.

-**Advent Nevermore** If you happen to get Nevermore as your third mini boss, be aware that he will do a Ricocheting Blade into Seismic Stomp combo, if your dps did not line of sight the blade they will most likely get one shot if you don't use Blessing of Sacrifice on them before the stomp.
+**Advent Nevermore:** If you happen to get Nevermore as your third mini boss, be aware that he will do a Ricocheting Blade into Seismic Stomp combo, if your dps did not line of sight the blade they will most likely get one shot if you don't use Blessing of Sacrifice on them before the stomp.
 Keep in mind that Blessing of Protection will fully immune both the bleed and the stomp.